carmecorbi/mcv-c5-team1/week3/README.md

 - **Validation Set (10%)**: 1,347 images
 - **Test Set (10%)**: 1,347 images

-The objective of this dataset is to **predict food dish titles** based on images of dishes.
 The dataset is available from Kaggle and was originally expected to contain 13,582 images and their corresponding annotations (5 columns).
 However, after cleaning the data, **13,501 images** were actually available for further use.

-**Download the dataset**: Run the following command to download the dataset.
+To **download the dataset**, run the following command:
    ```bash
    python src/dataset/download.py
 ```
 ### Dataset Cleaning Process
-Before proceeding with training the model, the dataset underwent a cleaning process:
+Before training the model, the dataset underwent a cleaning process:

 1. **Removed Rows with Empty or Missing Data:**
    - Rows with empty strings in the `Image_Name` or `Title` columns were removed.